shruggr/fossil/readme.md

 cd ..
 ```

-#### Generate Funding Address
+#### Initialize
-`node upload/generate-funding-keys.js`
+`node upload/initialize.js`
-This will display the funding address.
+This will initialize the app and display the funding address.
 Transfer BSV to this address.
 A safe estimation is about 1200000 satoshis per BTC block.
 Smaller blocks will require less BSV, but change will be managed by the system.

 #### Split UTXOs